Generic - Biriyani Basmati Rice (1 grams)

 Portion Control

-Incorporate high-fiber vegetables like broccoli, spinach, or bell peppers into your meal to slow down the absorption of carbohydrates.
+Include high-fiber vegetables in your meal, such as broccoli, spinach, or bell peppers.
+These can slow down the absorption of carbohydrates.

-Add a source of lean protein, such as chicken, tofu, or lentils, to your meal.
-Protein helps stabilize blood sugar levels.
+Add a source of lean protein to your meal, like grilled chicken, tofu, or chickpeas, to help stabilize blood sugar levels.

 Healthy Fats

-Adding a splash of vinegar or a squeeze of lemon juice to your meal can help reduce the spike in blood sugar.
+Add a splash of vinegar, such as apple cider vinegar, or a squeeze of lemon juice to your meal, which can have a moderating effect on blood sugar levels.

 Physical Activity